muhammadsammy/tailwindcss-classnames/README.md

 All contributions from everyone are very welcome.

-Feel free to use the discussions to ask questions or discuss anything related to the project.
-Please use the issue template when submitting an issue.

-To submit patches or features:

-1. Fork the repo
-2. Run `yarn install`
-3. Make changes
-4. Build and run the CLI by `yarn run-cli`
-5. Submit your changes via GitHub Pull Requests.

-Please read the [contributing guidelines](./CONTRIBUTING.md) before submitting a PR.
+Please read the [contributing guidelines](./CONTRIBUTING.md) before submitting a Pull Request.

 ## Credits